AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

    --  Root'Constructor (R, Root (Child));

-In the context of an aggregate by extension that contains a copy, a call to Clone is necessary, simlar to assignment of the same form:
+In the context of an aggregate by extension that contains a copy, a call to Clone is necessary, similar to assignment of the same form:

 .. code-block:: ada